ev1stensberg/proposal-reflect-or/README.md

 ### How is this different to Default Param in ES6 / the OR operator?

  I'll try to go through most of what I was thinking and why I think they are relevant.
 Feel free to drop a PR or Issue if you have some feedback.
-I have two options in mind for this proposal.
+The main cause of this proposal is to remove code with logical operators, which uses the existing variable, to reassign it with an logical operator as a fallback value.

 ***